Obscure (video game): Plot

 Upon learning their friend Kenny has gone missing, Josh, Stan, Shannon, and Ashley set out to find him.
 However, their search leads to them being locked in Leafmore High overnight.
 While searching the campus, they are attacked by photosensitive monsters that can be weakened with flashlights and killed by direct sunlight.
 Meanwhile, Kenny encounters a fellow student named Dan.
 They attempt to escape together, but Dan is killed by one of the monsters.

 The students eventually discover a conspiracy surrounding Principal Friedman, who has been kidnapping students and infecting them with spores derived from a rare African plant called Mortifilia under the belief that it will allow them to live forever.
 Additionally, they learn that Herbert and his accomplice Elisabeth are over 100 years old despite appearing in their 60s after successfully experimenting on each other.
 Along the way, the students become exposed to the spores while Herbert is killed by Professor Walden, who seeks to cure himself of his infection.
 Upon seeing this, Herbert's brother Leonard grows enraged, kills Walden, and mutates into a large, monstrous form, only to be defeated by the students.
 The group return to the gym to inject themselves with a cure.
 Though Leonard returns to attack them, they defeat him once more and leave him to die in the sunlight.

 Gameplay

 Obscure has a two-player cooperative mode that allows the player to complete the campaign with a friend.
 The game also allows players to combine items, for example taping a flashlight to any firearm.
-Some critics, including X-Play, have stated that this was the only redeeming quality, and mocked id's Doom 3 for not implementing such a concept.

 While each character has special abilities, none of them are necessary to complete the game.
 Each character can perform the same physical acts even if it takes some characters longer and/or more effort than others.
 If any characters die during the adventure, the player may simply continue with those remaining.